HIP ARTHRITIS

 PREVENTION

-In short, if your hip is "a bit stiff" take it now, today, to your Chiropractor.
-Start to exercise it EVERY day, make the changes recommended on this page and Lady Luck will be given a big helping hand and perhaps you can avoid Hip Arthritis and major hip surgery.
-Do it!
+In short, if your hip is a bit stiff take it now, today, to your chiropractor.
+Start to exercise it every day, make the changes recommended on this page and Lady Luck will be given a big helping hand and perhaps you can avoid progressive hip arthritis and major hip surgery.
+Do it.

-Osteoarthritis is a disease of hyaline cartilage, the very hard super-smooth lining of the bones in a joint.
-It is a vulnerable tissue as, unlike bone itself and muscle for example, cartilage has no blood supply of its own.
-It's dependent on movement of the joint, and a healthy supply of certain substances and oxygen in the fluid swishing about in the joint.
+Osteoarthritis is a disease of hyaline cartilage, the very hard super smooth lining of the bones in a joint.
+It is a vulnerable tissue as, unlike bone itself and muscle, for example, cartilage has no blood supply of its own.
+It's totally dependent on movement for a healthy supply of certain nutrients and oxygen in the fluid swishing about.

 Many foods have been scientifically proved to help, and I list only four here.
-A chicken bones extract that you can easily make at home; a fish bouillon which you can read about at our How much fish oil page; interesting facts about strawberries (it's spring in Holland and we've just enjoyed the first fruits of the harvest, guaranteed to reduce arthritis, improve your eyesight, reduce cancer...!); growing butternut squash ...
+A chicken bones extract that you can easily make at home; a fish bouillon which you can read about at our how much fish oil page; interesting facts about strawberries unexpectedly include arthritis prevention; it's spring in Holland and we've just enjoyed the first fruits of the harvest, guaranteed to reduce degenerative joint disease, and also improve your eyesight, and reduce cancer; and freshly ground flax seed is the richest vegetable source of omega three.

 IMPORTANT CONSIDERATIONS @ HIP ARTHRITIS